Titan-Systems/titan/README.md

 """
 bp.apply(session, plan)
 ```

-## Why use Titan?

-Titan provides a simple way to manage your data warehouse.
-With Titan, you can:

-1. **Declarative API**: Describe what you want without the hassle of how to achieve it.

-2. **Deferred Execution**: Plan your infrastructure modifications without immediate execution, allowing you to visualize and review changes before they happen.

-3. **SQL Compatibility**: Integrate your existing SQL scripts and workflows into Titan, ensuring a smooth transition and continuous functionality.

-4. **Type Checking**: Titan ensures that the resources and configurations you define are correctly typed, reducing the chances of runtime errors.

 ## Titan Core vs Terraform
 Terraform limits you to **1 role per provider**.
 However, Snowflake's access control is designed to use multiple roles.
 This forces you into a complex multi-provider configuration which results in drift, permission errors, and broken plans.